dante-signal31/vdist/docs/roadmap.md

 - Create profile for Fedora.
 - Create profile for Suse.
 - Package private git repositories.
+- Use Poetry instead of git to install dependencies.
 - (Anything you want to propose...)